 your_plugin).
 If you don’t register multiple page handlers to the same function you’ll never need this.

-Pages in plugins should be served only through page handlers, stored in
+Pages in plugins should be rendered via page handlers (not by using

 - A user requests

 plugin_nameis registered to a page handler and calls that function, passing

 array('section', 'entity')as the first argument

 - The page handler function determines which resource view will display the page.

 elgg_view_resource()to render the page, also passing in any relevant info to the view via the